gvwilson/thirdbit/src/fiction/bear/index.md

 "Yes, I'm all right," she told him.
 She suddenly realized that her arms and back were aching from holding onto the stair railing.
-As the orangutan let go of her she scrambled to her feet.
+As the chimpanzee let go of her she scrambled to her feet.

 Splintered boards and branches, broken glass and gobs of mud… The garrison house's parade courtyard was covered with the remains of the